 - Posting original content that positions you as an industry thought leader or drives brand/name recognition

-According to a Harvard Business School study, about 80% of American consumers trust online reviews as much as or more than old-fashioned word of mouth recommendations.
 The same study found that a one-star increase in a business’s Yelp rating boosts revenue by 5% to 9%, on average.
-Online review sites, and directory sites that feature business reviews, tend to rank on your first SERP—sometimes right at the top.
+Online review sites and directory sites that feature business reviews tend to rank on your first SERP—sometimes right at the top.

-How do you improve star-ratings?
-Use review management software and do it yourself, or contact us and we'll help.
+How do you improve star ratings?
+Use review management software and do it yourself, or contact us, and we’ll help.

 Beyond investing in great customer service, which we’ll talk about below, here’s how to cultivate positive online reviews: